PhoenixTales/wiki.gothicarchive.org/misc/curiosities.md

 ### Special
 - ropeway ("Exchange Place mechanism")
 - pillar (can be knocked down)
+- backpack (free standing container that can also be moved on the back)
 - rice basket (can be worn like a huge backpack)
 - `GROUND_SLOT` (?)
 - drum